MicrosoftDocs/customer-insights/ci-docs/data/connect-power-query.md

    > - If you're ingesting data from a CSV file, the first row often contains headers.
 Go to **Transform** and select **Use first row as headers**.
    > - Ensure the data type is set appropriately and matches the data.
 For example, for date fields, select a date type.

-1. To add additional tables to your data source in the **Edit queries** dialog, go to **Home** and select **Get data**.
-Repeat steps 5-10 until you have added all tables for this data source.
+1. To add more tables to your data source in the **Edit queries** dialog, go to **Home** and select **Get data**.
+Repeat steps 5-10 until you add all tables for this data source.
 If you have a database that includes multiple datasets, each dataset is its own table.

 1. Select whether you want to refresh the data source manually or automatically.
 To refresh automatically, set the time frame.